Contextual quilt maker label documentation image

 Premium Technique

 Entirely hand-crafted quilts represent the pinnacle of the craft.
-These masterpieces can command market-dependent values+ for a throw size, with bed-sized quilts reaching market-dependent values.
+These masterpieces can command a value that must be established from current, topic-matched sales+ for a throw size, with bed-sized quilts reaching a value that must be established from current, topic-matched sales.

 The Pricing Formula for Handmade Quilts